HopkinsLaboratory/Graphormer-RT/README.md

 # Installation
-We highly recommend following the [installation guide](https://graphormer.readthedocs.io/), though we will suggest a few additional notes to make things easier (including how to properly make a virtual environment)
+We highly recommend following the [installation guide](https://graphormer.readthedocs.io/), though we will suggest a few additional notes to make things easier:
 - Install fairseq directly from the [Github repository](https://github.com/facebookresearch/fairseq), "pip install -e /path/to/folder" Make sure that you're using an old enough version that's compatible with Graphormer
 - Make sure that you're using an old enough version of PyTorch Geometric and the DGL libraries (there's a lookup table for compatibility on their website).
 These are the things that we found broke the most frequently, and the errors you get don't always tell you that it's these packages.
 If there are problems inheriting abstract data classes, just modify the class methods to include whatever class methods (e.g., "\_\_len\_\_"), in your install and it should work.
 - Refer to "requirement.txt" if you have any problems with version compatability.